ewdlop/LetterFromJayToEsmerldaMarte/README.md

 We need to save the kid.
 They got brainwashed by the Naturo manga.

+They are kid crying out for helping acting like adults are bullying them.

 ~You know I can hear you?~

 ~For poopoo..I meant popo: THIS IS COMMUNITY TOOTLALALLTLTOOTLAOTLTOLAOTLTLY SAFE~